ajaykan/equity-derivatives-toolkit/README.md

   - Trading Range:
     - Use a security's 30, 50 day price range to determine its relative 'valuation' and when a stock trades within a certain percent of its range, it could be an indicator to sell a put with a strike price towards/at the lower bound

+### `classes.py`
+User defined objects to be referenced by future tools
+  - `Position`: user position in one stock
+  - `Option`: stock option with vaalid expiry in future
+  - `Portfolio`: collection of positions and options